 Lastly, the resort provides bus service to the following Disney parks: Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
 Normally, Epcot would be monorail only, but that’s not an option at this time.
 You can also use the bus service to travel to Disney Springs and the water parks.

+We’ll take a quick walk through the lobby before wrapping things up.
 When you arrive at the Grand Floridian, you’ll be greeted by lush landscaping, crisp whites, and brick pavers.

 Outside, a few classic cars sit in valet.